History of feminism: Access to education and employment

-While many women including Norton were wary of organized movements, their actions and words often motivated and inspired such movements.
-Among these was Florence Nightingale, whose conviction that women had all the potential of men but none of the opportunities impelled her storied nursing career.
-At the time, her feminine virtues were emphasized over her ingenuity, an example of the bias against acknowledging female accomplishment in the mid-1800s.
+The interrelated barriers to education and employment formed the backbone of 19th-century feminist reform efforts, led by women including Florence Nightingale, Harriet Martineau, and Anna Wheeler.
+Florence Nightingale's belief that women had all the potential of men but none of the opportunities impelled her storied nursing career.
+At the time, her feminine virtues were emphasized over her ingenuity, an example of the bias against acknowledging female accomplishment.